 - Transfer Course Level: 100 or higher

 - Transfer Course Credits: 2 or more

-- Exemptions: None
+- Exemptions:

+- Students with a completed MNTC, AA, BA, or BS degree

 Laboratory Science (4 credit Category) (D)

 DESCRIPTION: Introduces the process and concepts of modern science by focusing on one specific discipline.
 Provides a broad perspective on scientifically acquired knowledge, inductive methods, and experimental procedures.
 Provides a basis for considering implications for Christian stewardship of the natural world.
 Laboratory forms a central experiential component of each course, and the analytical procedures used there build and reinforce the student's mathematical competence.